 4. Utilize memes and GIFs.

-If you want to show the fun-loving side of the company, don’t be afraid to get creative by utilizing memes and GIFs.
+If you want to show the fun-loving side of the company and get tons of social media engagement, don’t be afraid to get creative by utilizing memes and GIFs.
 These creative and humorous images work extremely well on visually-driven platforms like social media by capturing consumers’ attention, making them giggle and giving them a reason to engage with the business.
 For a great example, check out this meme reference Jimmy John’s used in one of their tweets.

 Learn more about how to merge memes and GIFs into marketing efforts or make your own by utilizing online tools.

 One interesting and engaging way to spice up your social media skills is by giving followers a behind-the-scenes look of what goes on at the office.
 Interview an employee, show a “day in the life” at the office or ask a customer to share his or her story of working with the company.
 For example, take a look at one of our videos following Haylee around for the day.
 By using social media to provide a behind-the-scenes look of the company, you connect with followers on a more personal level and make them feel like they can truly trust the business, its employees and its services.

 6. Recycle content.